revbayes/revbayes.github.io/tutorials/biogeo/index.md

     }
     write(state_desc_str, file=out_fn+".state_labels.txt")

-For this tutorial we’ll assume we know the dated species phylogeny without error.
+For this tutorial we'll assume we know the dated species phylogeny without error.

     tree <- readTrees(tree_fn)[1]

-Next, we’ll build the anagenetic rate matrix for the DEC model.
+Next, we'll build the anagenetic rate matrix for the DEC model.
 In its simplest form, the rate matrix requires a dispersal rate and an extirpation rate.
-For this analysis, we’ll assume that all pairs of areas share the same dispersal rate and all areas share the same extirpation rate.
-To gain greater control to observe and manage prior sensitivity, we’ll reparameterize the DEC rate matrix to report the *relative* rates of dispersal versus extirpation events.
-In order for anagenetic event rates to be measured on an absolute time scale (e.g. in millions of years), we will also introduce a a biogeographic rate parameter, similar to the molecular clock parameter used in dating analyses.
+For this analysis, we'll assume that all pairs of areas share the same dispersal rate and all areas share the same extirpation rate.
+To gain greater control to observe and manage prior sensitivity, we'll reparameterize the DEC rate matrix to report the *relative* rates of dispersal versus extirpation events.
+In order for anagenetic event rates to be measured on an absolute time scale (*e.g.*, in millions of years), we will also introduce a a biogeographic rate parameter, similar to the molecular clock parameter used in dating analyses.

 First, create a parameter for the arrival rate of anagenetic range evolution events.
-We’ll apply an uninformative prior to the rate’s magnitude by first assigning a uniform distribution to the log$_{10}$ rate.
+We'll apply an uninformative prior to the rate's magnitude by first assigning a uniform distribution to the log$_{10}$ rate.